Facts about Colin Kaepernick

 Colin Kaepernick Biography

-Colin Kaepernick is the running, gunning quarterback who led the San Francisco 49ers to the Super Bowl in the 2012 season.
+American football quarterback Colin Kaepernick led the San Francisco 49ers to the Super Bowl in the 2012 season.
 He has since become better known for being unofficially banned from the league since his 2016 decision to kneel — rather than stand — for the pre-game playing of the American national anthem in protest against racial injustice.

 Colin Kaepernick grew up in Turlock, California, and went to John H. Pittman High School there.
-He went to college at the University of Nevada at Reno.
-After a redshirt freshman year, he thrived at the small school, starting all four of his active seasons.
+He went to college at the University of Nevada at Reno, graduating in December of 2010 with a degree in business management.
+After a redshirt freshman year, he thrived playing football at the small school, starting all four of his active seasons.
 Kaepernick was an unusual double threat, with both a powerful throwing arm and the speed and agility to break big runs downfield; he became the only player in NCAA history to throw for over 10,000 yards and rush for over 4000 yards.
-He graduated in December of 2010 with a degree in business management.

 Months later, Colin Kaepernick was drafted by the San Francisco 49ers in the second round of the 2011 NFL draft.
 He was the 36th pick overall, being chosen after the 49ers made a trade with the Denver Broncos to move up.
 After backing up starter Alex Smith for one and a half seasons, Kaepernick got his first start on November 19, 2012, against the Chicago Bears, when Smith was held out after a concussion in the previous game.

 Smith never got his job back, as San Francisco coach Jim Harbaugh made Colin Kaepernick the starter the rest of the way.
 Kaepernick responded by leading the 49ers to Super Bowl XLVII at the end of that season, where they lost to the Baltimore Ravens, 34-31.
 However, he struggled in subsequent seasons, losing his starting job to journeyman Blaine Gabbert during the 2015 season.